EwanColquhoun/wawaswoods/TESTING.md

 # Testing
 ## Code Validation
 The Wawas Woods site has be throughly tested.
 All the code has been run through the [W3C html Validator](https://validator.w3.org/) and the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
-A minor error was found on the home page.
+A minor errors were found on the home and inspiration pages.
 After a fix and retest, no errors were returned for both.
 The HTML validator results for each page are below:

 * Home page

 ![W3C Validator test result](assets/readme-images/indextesting.png)

 This was an oversight from the development phase when the font size was being modified.
-It was easily fixed by using the correct closing tag.
+It was easily fixed by using the correct closing tag, \</h5>.

 * Projects page